DevopsAde/Devops_Project/WEB STACK/README.md

 for the password used after the changing the **`root`** user password **`PassWord.1`**

-Hurray what this means is that password was set, and changed successfully.
+Hurray!!! what this means is that password was set, and changed successfully.

 ![Alt text](<Images/mysql console connect.png>)